NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This passage exlains how two persons can be united in substance.
 Originally Woman **was taken out of Man** and is **flesh of [his] flesh**, and when united in matrimony, Man and Woman **become one flesh**.
 Even though as physical creatures they kust function as separate in location, in a spiritual sense they are **one flesh**.

 Just as the Woman is the same flesh as Man, and **she was taken out of Man** so the Word and Spirit of God is the same "flesh" or substance as God the Father.
 Matrimony also illustrates the relationship between God the Father, God the Son and God the Holy Spirit.
 As the Man is put in a position of authority over the Woman, the Father is in a position of authority over the Son and Holy Spirit.
 And just as the Woman is in a position of submission to the Man, Son and Holy Spirit are in a position of submission to the Father.
 Still, a Woman is equal to a Man in her Humanity and dignity, and the Son and Holy Spirit are equal to the Father in their Divinity and dignity.
 It's just a matter of family organization to that the unity will function harmoniously.

+This illustrates the plurality of both humanity and God.

 ## Genesis 3:8